113ll3/Ibmclouddocscli/sdk/index.md

 {: #gen-args}

 * `APP_NAME` - the name of the Cloud Foundry app in your current space
-* `OPENAPI_DOC_LOCATION` - a URL or a relative file path to the raw REST API definition JSON or Yaml
+* `OPENAPI_DOC_LOCATION` - a URL or a relative file path to the raw REST API definition JSON or yaml
 * `GENERATED_SDK_NAME` (optional) - the name of the generated SDK